MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters

-The results of our analysis indicate that, in the case of BH gravity, the constraints obtainable with the \emph{MG-MAMPOSSt} fit alone are limited by the statistical degeneracy between model parameters.
-Other probes, such as X-ray and lensing measurements, are required in order to remove the unphysical region of the parameter space associated to large values of $r_s,\,r_{200},\,Y_1$.
-Similar conclusions have been already derived in Ref. \citet{Pizzuti:2017diz} for the application of \emph{MG-MAMPOSSt} to linear $f(R)$ gravity.
-Therefore, although kinematics alone are not able to provide sufficiently constraining bounds on $Y_1$, from the combination of several data-sets obtained with different methods one may expect to obtain valuable results.
+The results of our analysis indicate that, in the case of VS models, the constraints obtainable with the \textsc{MG-MAMPOSSt} fit alone are limited by the statistical degeneracy between model parameters.
+Other probes, such as X-ray and lensing measurements, are required in order to remove the unphysical region of the parameter space associated to large values of $r_\text{s},\,r_{200},\,Y_1$.
+Similar conclusions have been reached by Paper I for the application of \textsc{MG-MAMPOSSt} to linear $f(\mathcal{R})$ gravity.
+Therefore, although kinematics alone are not able to provide sufficiently constraining bounds on $Y_1$, one may expect to obtain valuable results from the combination of several data-sets obtained with different methods.
 In order to further investigate this point, in the following we simulate the availability of additional lensing information to understand at what level of precision the models can be constrained with our method.